vivid-inc/ash-ra-template/README.md

 ## Components

-[ART library](art/README.md), including detailed information about using the ART library and ART template syntax, rendering API and options, and processing.
+[ART library](art/README.md), the renderer proper.
+Includes detailed information about using the ART library and ART template syntax, rendering API and options, and processing.

-[ART CLI library](art-cli/README.md) aggregates code common to the translation and processing of ART build tool and command line arguments into parameters for ART's Clojure API.
+[ART CLI library](art-cli/README.md) aggregates code common to the interpretation and processing of ART build tool and command line arguments.

 [Boot task](boot-art/README.md) for rendering ART templates.